Interactive Paywall Preview

 The top bar allows you to change the localization of the paywall and the device that it's displayed on:

-As you mouse-over the paywall, you'll see blue boxes appear highlighting the elements of the paywall that are editable.
-These are HTML elements that have a data tag attached.
+As you mouse-over the paywall, you’ll see blue boxes appear highlighting the elements of the paywall that are editable.
 Clicking on one of these will bring up an editor to the right:

 This is where you define what the end user sees for the selected element.
 It contains fields that are relevant to the type of element that's selected.
 For example, text can be edited in a textfield, and images and videos can be replaced.